microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 PointerUtils.SetHandRayPointerBehavior(PointerBehavior.Default);
 ```

-The following code will force hand rays to be on, regardless of if near a grabbable:
+The following code will force hand rays to be on, regardless if near a grabbable:

 ```csharp
 // Turn off all hand rays